 We began by examining the factors available to us in the data set: we found 9 physical car attributes, such as make, model, engine location, and curb-weight; 14 performance attributes, including fuel type, aspiration, engine size, horsepower, and miles-per-gallon for both city and highway; 2 insurance risk attributes, normalized losses and symboling (an indicator of insurance risk rating); and price, which we will be using as our response variable.

 We then began looking through the data itself.
-We found that a number of records were missing values for the Normalized Losses variable; we chose to remove the records missing this field, as with so many missing it, it would be insufficiently reliable to include in our analysis.
+We found that a 41 records were missing values for the Normalized Losses variable; we chose to remove the variable from the dataset, as with so many missing it, it would be insufficiently reliable to include in our analysis.

-Once we removed the records missing the Normalized Losses variable, we compared the resulting clean data set to the original; as the means of the deleted 10 records are within range of the original data, we feel that their removal will not impact our analysis.
+Once we removed the records with missing data, we compared the resulting clean data set to the original; as the means of the deleted 10 records are within range of the original data, we feel that their removal will not impact our analysis.

-We then checked for correlated variables, and found several variables to have high correlation to one another (see figure, right); after looking at the specific variables involved, we determined that removal of the Curb Weight, Wheelbase, and Highway MPG variables would be sufficient to limit correlation between our variables.
+We then checked for correlated variables, and found several variables to have high correlation to one another (Figure 1); after looking at the specific variables involved, we determined that removal of the Curb Weight, Wheelbase, and Highway MPG variables would be sufficient to limit correlation between our variables.

 Regression Models (Objective 1)